schepal/crypto_vol_arb/README.md

 Difference = 998.435 - 684.50 = 313.94

-Note these numbers aren’t exactly the same as the figures below because the screenshots used the mid-price whereas the actual table below was calculated using the Deribit mark price.
+Note these numbers aren’t exactly the same as the figures below because the screenshots were captured at an earlier time before the script was run.

 ### Arbitrage Output Analysis
 ![](/screenshots/example_table_output.png)